taranvohra/Siteglide-docs/ecommerce/get-started-ecommerce/cart-checkout-and-quotes/product-views/discount-selection/discount-codes.md

 * `discount_minimum` is a variable which contains the minimum spend needed for this Discount Code to be valid.
 * `discount_amount` is a variable which stores the calculated saving on the current Cart value.
 * `{{context.exports.cart_currency.data}}` will output the currency symbol on Cart and Checkout Layouts
-* \`

-\` will output the currency symbol on Basic Payment Layouts
+* `{% raw %}{% include 'ecommerce/basic_payment_currency', format: 'symbol' %}{% endraw %}` will output the currency symbol on Basic Payment Layouts

-* \`

-`You can use this Liquid tag to format any Liquid price variable with the correct decimalisation.
-To use, set the`price\_data\` parameter to the variable you wish to format.
+* `{% raw %}{%- include 'modules/siteglide_ecommerce/ecommerce/price_formatter', price_data: discount_minimum -%}{% endraw %}` You can use this Liquid tag to format any Liquid price variable with the correct decimalisation.
+To use, set the `price_data` parameter to the variable you wish to format.
 * `discount_saving_maximum_reached` - if `true`, the Minimum Amount for the Discount Code has not been set strictly enough and the total Payment Due is below that allowed by the Payment Gateway.
 You can use this to display a warning message that it has not been possible to apply the full discount.
 * For Subscriptions, your Layout will inherit the variables of the Layouts it's nested within- meaning it will inherit variables from the Subscription Detail Page, then the Subscription Form.
-See details of these objects [here](/ecommerce/get-started-ecommerce/subscriptions/subscriptions-detail.md#step-5-available-fields). e.g. \{{this.price.currency\_symbol\}}
+See details of these objects [here](/eCommerce/get-started-ecommerce/subscriptions/subscriptions-detail.md#step-5-available-fields). e.g. `{{this.price.currency_symbol}}`

 ## Step 6 - Optional - Add JavaScript to handle errors